 Project failure is not a matter of “if” but “when.”
-It will always occur, and it’s almost never pleasant.
-This is an unfortunate fact of projects, especially web projects.
-But knowing beforehand what types of issues might creep up in a project, and devising ways to prevent or alleviate them, can help soften the blow.
+Failure will always occur, and it’s almost never pleasant.
+This is an unfortunate fact of projects–especially web projects.
+But knowing what types of issues might creep up in a project, and devising ways to prevent or alleviate them, can help soften the blow.

 What are some of the common project failures?
 Let’s take a look.

 Disagreement occurs when two parties cannot come to a consensus on a certain subject, and at a safe level, this is not a dangerous thing.
-Without disagreement, we would never hear opposing viewpoints, where new, potentially better ideas emerge and help propel the project forward.
+Disagreement is natural.
+Without it, we would never hear opposing viewpoints–where new, potentially better ideas emerge and help propel the project forward.
 However, when disagreement reaches a point that is detrimental to the project, it’s time to think of the project’s success.

 For example, on one project I was involved with, the client decided to go with a content management system that I had advised against.
 There was a disagreement about how the project could progress under the new system, and ultimately, the project had to be ended.